niketchandra/api-gateway-testing/API.md

 ### 4.27 POST /system-reactive

 Variables:
-- systemId or system_id
+- systemId (optional alias, required if system_id is not sent)
+- system_id (optional alias, required if systemId is not sent)
-- password or pin
+- password (optional, required if pin is not sent)
+- pin (optional, required if password is not sent)

 ```bash
 curl -X POST "http://localhost:8002/system-reactive" \